.

 Into this place no person entered but the high priest and he but once in the year.
 These two apartments were separated only by a vail, very costly and curiously wrought.
 It was this vail which was rent from the top to the bottom when the Saviour died:.Matthew 27:51-53.
 Around the walls of the temple was a structure three stories high, containing chambers for the use of the officers of the temple.
 The temple was wholly razed to the ground by the Romans under Titus and his father Vespasian and was wholly destroyed, according to the predictions of the Saviour:.Matthew 24:2.
 The site of it was made like a ploughed field.
 Julian the apostate attempted to rebuild it, but the workmen, according to his own historian, Ammianus Marcellinus, were prevented by balls of fire breaking out from the ground.
 See Warburton's Divine Legation of Moses.
 Its site is now occupied by the mosque of Omar, one of the most splendid specimens of Saracenic.(Moslem culture at the time of the Crusades).architecture in the World.

 Money Changers:.Matthew 21:12-14 "And Emmanuel went into the temple of God and cast out all them that sold and bought in the temple and overthrew the tables of the moneychangers and the seats of them that sold doves.
-And said unto them, It is written.(in Isaiah 56:7), My house shall be called the house of prayer, but you have made it a den of thieves.
+And said unto them, It is written.(in Isaiah 56:7), My house shall be called the house of praise, but you have made it a den of thieves.
 And the blind and the lame came to him in the temple and he healed them."

 The place where this was done was not the temple itself, but the outer court or the court of the Gentiles.
 This was esteemed the least sacred part of the temple and the Jews it seems, did not consider it profanation to appropriate this to any business in any way connected with the temple service.
 The things which they bought and sold were, at first, those pertaining to the sacrifices.
 It is not improbable, however, that the traffic afterwards extended to all kinds of merchandise.
-It gave rise to much confusion, noise, contention and fraud, in that the items mostly had to be purchased in Jewish money and so people had to exchange their Roman money for Jewish currency and like today those in control worked it for all they could.
+It gave rise to much confusion, noise, contention and fraud, where most often the bankers took advantage in that the items mostly had to be purchased in Jewish money and so people had to exchange their Roman money for Jewish currency and like today those in control worked it for all they could.

 Judea was subject to the Romans.
 The money in current use was Roman coin.
 Yet the Jewish law required that every man should pay a tribute to the service of the sanctuary of half a shekel:.Exodus 30:11-16.
 This was a Jewish coin and it was required to be paid in that coin.
 It became therefore a matter of convenience to have a place where the Roman coin might be exchanged for the Jewish half-shekel.
 This was the professed business of these men.
 Of course they would demand a small sum for the exchange and among so many thousands as came up to the great feasts, it would be a very profitable employment and one easily giving rise to much fraud and oppression.